2025 Pahalgam attack: International reactions

 The attack drew condemnations and statements of condolences from several countries including: Argentina, Australia, Bahrain, Belgium, Estonia, Egypt, France, Germany, Guatemala, Guyana, Honduras, Indonesia, Iran, Iraq, Israel, Italy, Japan, Jordan, Kenya, Kuwait, Malaysia, Maldives, Mauritius, Moldova, New Zealand, Oman, Panama, Peru, Philippines, Qatar, Russia, Saudi Arabia, Singapore, South Africa, South Korea, Thailand, Timor-Leste, Turkmenistan, Ukraine, United Arab Emirates, the United Kingdom, the United States, Uzbekistan, Vietnam, and India's neighbours including Afghanistan, Bangladesh, Bhutan, China, Nepal, Pakistan, and Sri Lanka.
 This included calls from at least 16 foreign leaders.
 The United Nations, the UN Security Council, G7 and the European Union issued similar statements.
 The Liberian parliament held a moment of silence in memory of the attack.
 On 29 April, in the Parliament of the United Kingdom, in response to an urgent question on Pahalgam and the increasing tensions in Kashmir several members of Parliament presented statements and condemned the attack.
 Iran offered to mediate.

 The United States Commission on International Religious Freedom condemned the Pahalgam attack and its Commissioner stated that "We are deeply concerned by the explicit targeting of Hindus and other non-Muslims".
 The United States House Committee on Foreign Affairs criticised a New York Times headline for using the word 'militant' instead of 'terrorist'.
 There has also been wider criticism with other international publications as well regarding the use of terms such as 'gunmen' and 'militants' as compared to 'terrorists'.
-On 25 April, President Trump said that Pakistan and India will sort out the tension by themselves.
-Tulsi Gabbard, American politician and director of national intelligence, called the attack Islamist terrorism and said that US stands with India as the terrorists are hunted down.
+On 25 April, US President Trump said that Pakistan and India will sort out the tension by themselves.
+Tulsi Gabbard, US politician and director of national intelligence, called the attack Islamist terrorism and said that US stands with India as the terrorists are hunted down.
 At least 100 United States' lawmakers have reacted to the attacks including United States National Security Advisor Mike Waltz, Secretary of State Marco Rubio and director of the FBI Kash Patel.